Hard Times (1975 film): Development

 In the early 1970s Walter Hill had developed a strong reputation as a screenwriter, particularly of action films such as The Getaway.
 He was approached by Larry Gordon when the latter was head of production at AIP, who offered Hill the chance to direct one of his scripts.
 (AIP had recently done this with John Milius on Dillinger (1973).)
 Gordon subsequently moved over to Columbia, where he established a unit making low budget action films, and got funding for Hill's project; it was to be the first from Gordon's unit.

 Hill wrote and directed for scale even though "the truth is, I would have paid them for the chance."

 The project began as an original screenplay by Bryan Gindoff and Bruce Henstell called The Streetfighter.

 Hill thought the project could become more "up market" if he made it more like a Western and set it in the past; Gordon was from New Orleans and suggested setting it in that city.
-Hill says the script incorporated elements of an earlier Western he had written, Lloyd Williams and his Brother.
+Hill says the script incorporated elements of an earlier Western he had written, Lloyd Williams and his Brother (which also had a fighting component).
 He wrote it in a style inspired by Alexander Jacobs – "extremely spare, almost Haiku style.
 Both stage directions and dialogue."

 Hill wrote one draft, then rewrote it "five or six times before I finally got it.
 But I did get it and I knew it.
 I knew it was going to get an actor and get made."

 Casting

 Hill says he originally wrote the film intending to cast a younger actor, like Jan Michael Vincent, and that he wanted Warren Oates to play Coburn's role.
 According to Hill, "they had offered it to a couple of actors and they didn't want to do it."
 Then it was sent to Charles Bronson even though Hill thought he was "too old".
 A day later, Bronson's agent called back and said Bronson had read the script and wanted to do the film "but he had to meet me.
 He wanted to see if I measured up."

 Hill remembers that Bronson "was in remarkable physical condition for a guy his age; I think he was about 52 at the time.
 He had excellent coordination, and a splendid build.
 His one problem was that he was a smoker, so he didn't have a lot of stamina.
 I mean, he probably could have kicked anybody's ass on that movie, but he couldn't fight much longer than 30 or 40 seconds."
 Hill later said Bronson received "very close to a million" dollars for his role.

+The second lead went to James Coburn, who then was shifting from lead roles to support parts.